Muzza1103/Project-Optimizing-Installation-Cost-of-Charging-Stations-in-an-Agglomeration-Community/README.md

 This project, fully functional, was carried out as a part of our third licence year in CS for the Advanced Programming and Applications course.
-The program solves and displays, using different algorithms, what could be the minimum number of charging stations needed for a community of agglomerations, for each city to have one or to be directly connected to a city possessing one. it does the following:
+It employs various algorithms to solve and visualize the optimal placement of charging stations in urban agglomerations.
+The primary goal is to determine the minimum number of charging stations required to ensure that each city within the community either has a charging station or is directly connected to a city that possesses one.
+This forward-looking project aligns with the current environmental concerns and the imperative to embrace electric solutions for sustainable and cost-effective urban transportation.

+it does the following:

 *takes a user's file as an argument that contains a CA with or without a solution (if the file doesn't contain any, using a standard one to begin with) for the placement of charging stations.

 *the progam proposes to the user an interface with multiple choices:

 -the first one permits to solve the problem manually.
 -the second to solve it automatically through implemented algorithms.
 -the third to save the solution.